nklevak/nklevak.github.io/projects/index.markdown

 ### Previous work
 <details>
   <summary><span class="arrow">&#9654;</span> <em style="font-size:0.9em;">Simulating language conventions in emerging sign language communities</em></summary>
   <p style="font-size:0.85em;">Advised by Tom Griffiths as well as Bill Thompson and Robert Hawkins, this project was the result of a semester-long independent work research project at Princeton.
-We utilized, coded, and adapted multiple versions of a Hierarchical Bayesian Model to simulate language emergence in various population sizes.
-By testing models that accounted for partner-specific memory, this project then identified which model best matched with qualitative data about how emerging sign languages develop.</p>
+We utilized, coded, and adapted multiple versions of a Hierarchical Bayesian Model to simulate language emergence in various population sizes.</p>
 </details>
 <details>
   <summary><span class="arrow">&#9654;</span> <em style="font-size:0.9em;">The efficacy of CLIP’s object recognition on photos taken by the Visually Impaired</em></summary>